AdobeDocs/workfront.it-IT/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/admin-console.md

 ---
 title: Gestire gli utenti in Adobe Admin Console
-description: In qualità di amministratore di Adobe, puoi creare utenti e amministratori di sistema di Adobe Workfront utilizzando Adobe Admin Console.
+description: In qualità di amministratore Adobe, puoi creare utenti e amministratori di sistema di Adobe Workfront utilizzando Adobe Admin Console.
 author: Becky
 feature: System Setup and Administration
 role: Admin
 exl-id: ae657964-d4a5-4c3b-afc6-8dde7695955d
-source-git-commit: 22ae8b489c63ba6eea1472cf415f95e375a94773
+source-git-commit: 793419db3e9552e2e425aec26300b8c2b4ab8583
 workflow-type: tm+mt
-source-wordcount: '1544'
+source-wordcount: '1638'
-ht-degree: 0%
+ht-degree: 94%

 ---

-# Gestione degli utenti in Adobe Admin Console
+# Gestire gli utenti in Adobe Admin Console

 <!--<span class="preview">The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview environment for all customers.
 After the monthly releases to Production, the same features are also available in the Production environment for customers who enabled fast releases. </span>